baiyueh/PANINIpy/README.md

-# ScholarCodeCollective
+# PANINIpy

-ScholarCodeCollective is a Python package designed for nonparametric inference with complex network data, with methods for identifying hubs in networks, regionalizing mobility or distributional data over spatial networks, clustering network populations, and constructing hypergraphs from temporal data among other features.
+PANINIpy: Packageof Algorithms for Nonparametric Inference on Networks in Python is a package designed for nonparametric inference with complex network data, with methods for identifying hubs in networks, regionalizing mobility or distributional data over spatial networks, clustering network populations, and constructing hypergraphs from temporal data among other features.

 ## Table of Contents